Plants in the Philippines Used as Food (As Is or After Processing)

 The list of plants in the Philippines that are used as food is long and diverse.
-This is because Philippines is a country rich in farmland, forests, and coastal areas.
-Filipinos enjoy vegetables, fruits, herbs, and crops that can be eaten fresh or turned into delicious traditional products.
-This article explains the most common edible plants, how they are used, and their importance to Filipino health and culture.
+This is because Philippines is rich in farmland, forests, and coastal areas.
+Filipinos enjoy vegetables, fruits, herbs, and crops that can be eaten fresh or turned into delicious traditional products after processing.

-1. Fruits Commonly Eaten Fresh (“As Is”)
+1. Fruits Commonly Eaten Fresh in the Philippines

 1.1 Mango (Mangga)